 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.28 6/24/2020 Lindsey Liebig even with a shrunken footprint, a lot of land is still being taken out of production, even if it's not within the highlighted yellow area.
 The parcels being cut in half will be unfarmable because of water impacts and land disturbances.
 Although it may not fall into the actual footprint, doesn't mean the land around it will be left in the same capacity.
 These concerns are with all of the construction sites throughout the project, whether it's on the Central or Eastern alignment.
 There are many more impacts to farmland than just eminent domain and other areas of the footprint.
-Carrie Buckman Responded 9.29 6/24/2020 Cecelia Giacoma the process.
+Carrie Buckman Responded 9.29 6/24/2020 Cecelia Giacoma Suggestion for DWR's Tribal Consultant to remain engaged in the process.
 DWR's Tribal Policy Advisor, Anecita Agustinez, is leading DWR's tribal consultation processes under both AB 52 and DWR's Tribal Engagement Policy.
 She will continue to be actively engaged throughout the project.
 Carrie Buckman 7/22/2020 Responded